 - Heat pockets

-So in Lapland, head outside, every night and make the most out of your vacation.
-It wouldn’t be an adventure if seeing Auroras was a sure thing!
+When in Lapland, head outside, every night and make the most out of your vacation.
+It wouldn’t be an adventure if seeing Auroras was a sure thing.
 The prize is a memory that you’ll cherish forever.

 I hope this guide was helpful.
 Are the Northern Lights on your bucket list?
-If there anything else you’d like to know about Auroras, let me know in the comments!
+If there is anything else you’d like to know about auroras, let me know in the comments.

 Looking for more information about Lapland?
-Check out some of my other posts:
+Check out these resources: